FREQUENTLY ASKED QUESTIONS

-Methadone treatment has no adverse effects on intelligence, mental capability or employability.
-Methadone treated patients are comparable to non-patients in reaction time, in ability to learn, focus and make complex judgements.
-Methadone treated patients do well in a wide array of vocational endeavors, including professional positions, service occupations and skilled, technical and support jobs.
+Methadone treatment has no adverse effects on intelligence, mental capability, or employability.
+Methadone treated patients are comparable to non-patients in reaction time and in ability to learn, focus, and make complex judgements.
+Methadone treated patients do well in a wide array of vocational endeavors, including professional positions, service occupations, and skilled, technical, and support jobs.

 How is success in methadone and other pharmacotherapy treatments defined?

-The primary goals are to help addicts cease heroin use and lead more stable, productive lives.
+The primary goals are to help those addicted to heroin cease use and lead more stable, productive lives.
 But, as knowledge about heroin addiction and effective treatment practices has grown, so too have the objectives of most methadone treatment programs, which also aim to:

-Decrease criminality and reduce the numbers of substance abusers entering the criminal justice system.
+Decrease criminality and reduce the numbers of substance users entering the criminal justice system.